jutunen/custom-carousel-lite/README.md

 ## Setting attributes dynamically

-*initItem* and *infinite* attributes should be set before the carousel is appended to DOM.
+*initItem* and *infinite* attributes should be set only when the carousel is not appended to DOM.

 Example: